 The lectures and readings for Module 6 cover the many types of research-based information sources, as well as their various uses.
 The goal of this module is to introduce you to how these information sources are created and used so that you will become a more informed and discriminating information provider.

 For this module, lectures and readings have been provided by Andrew Chae, the King Library liaison.
 His lectures introduce the concept of the “information cycle” (see infographic below) and describe the concepts of authenticity, relevancy, and currency to information created during each stage of the information cycle.
 The lectures also review the traditional, research-based information sources that once lined library reference shelves.
 Andrew Chae surveys the different types of sources within this genre and the criteria used to evaluate them.

 Next week’s module will move away from these traditional, library-based reference sources to discuss the new types of sources that information communities are creating among themselves.
-In this way, it is hoped that you’ll understand the differences between research-based and community-based sources and gain experience locating and using them.
+The modules were structured this way to help you understand the differences between research-based and community-based sources and gain experience from locating and using them.

 Things to Explore